The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Evolution of embedded BBHs

 We evolve our binaries in Figure \ref{fig:binaryEvo}, where we show how the binary separation, mass, and AGN disk position change in time.
-In the left panel, we use our first super-Eddington drag prescription where we Eddington-limit the drag rate, and in the second panel we use the second super-Eddington drag prescription that depends on the photon trapping radius.
-We initialize our evolved binaries with semi-major axes $a = 100\,{\rm au}$, masses $M = m_1+m_2 = 20$ and $60\,M_\odot$, and initial distances $D = 0.1$, $1$, and $2\,{\rm pc}$.
-We use $\lambda_{\rm Edd}^{(\rm SMBH)} = 0.5$ on the left subfigure of both panels and $\lambda_{\rm Edd}^{(\rm SMBH)} = 0.05$ on the right.
+We initialize our evolved binaries with masses $M = m_1+m_2 = 20$ \nko{(dashed lines)} and $60\,M_\odot$ \nko{(solid lines)}, and initial distances $D = 0.5$, $1$, and $2\,{\rm pc}$.
+We initialize our binary semimajor axes such that they are marginally stable to the hierarchical triple instability outlined in \cite{eggleton_kiseleva_1995}.
+We use $\lambda_{\rm Edd}^{(\rm SMBH)} = 0.5$ on the left subfigure and $\lambda_{\rm Edd}^{(\rm SMBH)} = 0.05$ on the right.
 Each integration is terminated when the semimajor axis reaches $a = 0.1\,{\rm au}$, after which the inspiral becomes rapid due to gravitational-wave decay.
-In all cases, the full evolution occurs on timescales of $\approx 5-30{\rm Myr}$.
-The relative hierarchy of timescales is as follows; the binary inspirals the quickest, and is driven to inspiral by a combination of drag, gravitational-wave radiation, and mass accretion.
+In all cases, the full evolution occurs on timescales of $\lesssim 1-30{\rm Myr}$.
+The relative hierarchy of timescales follows our expectations from our analytic predictions; the binary inspirals the quickest, and is driven to inspiral by a combination of drag, gravitational-wave radiation, and mass accretion.
 Second, the masses begins to increase, and in some cases double.
-For the Eddington-limited drag prescription, this occurs nearly as quickly as inspiral, causing the binary masses to grow to hundreds of solar masses.
-For the photon trapping drag prescription, this occurs more slowly than inspiral, reducing how high the BH masses are at the time of merger.
-At distances $\gtrsim1{\rm pc}$, migration is negligible; however, at $D \lesssim 0.1-1\,{\rm pc}$, migration can occur at a comparable rate to mass accretion and inspiral.
+For each profile, the binaries migrate only marginally before they merge.
+To highlight uncertainties in our binary evolution prescriptions, we reran each profile with the prescribed mass accretion rate reduced or increased by a factor of ten, the results of which are shown by the error bars in our middle panel.